lmzuccarelli/rust-operator-catalog-viewer/README.md

 I used a simple approach - Occam's razor

 - A scientific and philosophical rule that entities should not be multiplied unnecessarily (KISS)
-- only RedHat catalog has been tested
+- Only RedHat's operator catalog index has been tested

 ## Usage